Structure of Chevalley groups over rings via universal localization: Gauss decomposition

 \section{Gauss decomposition}

 Fix a split maximal torus $T$ in $G$ and a Borel subgroup, containing this torus.
-Let $U$ and $U^-$ denote the unipotent radical of this Borel subgroup and its opposite.
-Denote by $W$ the Weyl group.
+Let $U$ and $U^-$ denote the unipotent radicals of this Borel subgroup and its opposite.
+Denote by $W$ the Weyl group of the root system $\Phi$.
+Let $N=N_G(T)$ be the scheme theoretic normalizer of $T$, i.\,e. the largest subscheme of $G$ such that $N(R)$ normalizes $T(R)$ for any ring $R$ (it exists by~\cite[Exp.~11, Corollaire~5.3~bis]{SGA}).

+Details for the following issue can be found in~\cite[II, 1.4 and I, 8.1-8.5]{Jantzen}.
+The quotient $N/T$ is isomorphic to the finite group scheme associated to $W$, i.\,e. $N/T(R)$ can be identified with a certain subset of the group algebra $RW$, containing $W$ (if there are no nontrivial idempotents in $R$, then $N/T(R)=W$).
+An element $\dot w\in N(R)$ is called a representative of an element $w\in W$ if the canonical image of $\dot w$ in $N/T(R)$ equals $w$.
+Clearly, any two representatives of $w\in W$ in $N(R)$ differ by an element from $T(R)$.
+Therefore, the Gauss cell $\mf G_w=wTUU^-$ does not depend on a representative of $w$, and a given element $a\in\mf G_w$ can be written as $a=\dot wuv$ for some $\dot w\in N(R)$, $u\in U(R)$, and $v\in U^-(R)$.

 \begin{lem} There exist a unimodular set of elements $\{s_w\in A\mid w\in W\}$ such that $\lambda_{s_w}(g)\in w T(A_{s_w})\,U(A_{s_w})\,U^-(A_{s_w})$ for all $w\in W$. \end{lem}